About the Certificate

 *** NEW *** Apply for the Fall 2016 Cohort Scholarship (deadline May 13, 2016)!

 Every year the San Francisco Department of Public Health - Community Behavioral Health Services - offers support for new students to begin their Drug & Alcohol Certification.
 Students who are new to the Drug & Alcohol Studies Program can apply to enter through the "Cohort".
-The Cohort offers the same classes as entering as a general student, but it also provides the benefit of (1) a free book loan for the first year, (2) a stipend paid to all students who complete their first year, and (3) direct linkages to support staff and Peer Care Managers.
-The Cohort is limited to 30 students, and the deadline to apply is May 15, 2015.
+The Cohort offers the same classes as entering as a general student, but it also provides the benefit of (1) a free book loan for the first year, (2) a stipend paid to all students who complete their first year, and (3) direct linkages to support staff and services.
+The Cohort is limited to 30 students, and the deadline to apply is May 13, 2016.
 (If you miss the deadline, you can still enter the Program independently by registering for classes, but you will not receive the benefits of the Cohort, outlined above.)

 State Certification through CAADE